Worker dismissed for moonlighting as singer

 Employee safety is paramount, and employers have a responsibility to ensure the well-being of their workforce.
 If your second job affects your health and safety to the extent that you cannot fulfill your primary job duties safely, your employer may have valid grounds for dismissal.
 Another issue that has been raised and employees have been sacked over is sleep deprivation.
 This particularly applies in the mining and related industries.
 I have seen some employees getting by on as little as 2-4 hours a night sleep.
 Some roles around shift work cleaning, security work etc this is common.
 Now with truck drivers this is regulated after many fatal crashes, however nowhere else.

-Council worker dismissed for second job at Woolies
+Council worker fired for having a second job at Woolworths

 One unfair dismissal case where health and safety concerns arising from a second job was a key focus is Grafton v Waverley Council (No.2) [2017].
 The case involved Mr Phillip Grafton, a model employee who maintained two full-time positions simultaneously.